The proceedings during the magic mushroom cultivation are not difficult. There is one important aspect though and that is sterile work.

 This means that you can only grow mushrooms in a substrate, free from any microorganisms other than the desired mushroom fungi.

-Only in this case can the mushroom fungus grow undisturbed and free!
+Only under these circumstances can the mushroom fungus grow undisturbed and free!

 If there is another, more dominant microorganism present, it will expand faster than the mushroom fungus, leaving it with no space to grow.